-James Pamment is a nonresident scholar in the Technology and International Affairs Program at the Carnegie Endowment for International Peace and director of the Partnership for Countering Influence Operations there.
+James Pamment is a nonresident scholar in the Technology and International Affairs Program at the Carnegie Endowment for International Peace and co-director of the Partnership for Countering Influence Operations there.
 He is also an associate professor at Lund University in Sweden, and co-editor-in-chief of the Place Branding and Public Diplomacy journal.

 Pamment’s research is about how states influence one another through strategic communication, diplomacy, intelligence, aid, and propaganda.
 His most recent book is British Public Diplomacy and Soft Power: Diplomatic Influence and Digital Disruption, which covers the evolution of British public diplomacy between 1995 and 2015.
 His most recent edited book, Countering Online Propaganda and Violent Extremism (edited with Corneliu Bjola), assesses whether the lessons learned from countering violent extremism (CVE) initiatives can be adapted to countering propaganda.